Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 4. BOOKS AND SPECIALIST JOURNAL VOLUMES:

-A) TEXTBOOKS: Editor of 18 textbooks including MRCP Part 1, MRCP Part 2, Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics a) Manson's Tropical Diseases,21st and 22nd editions b) Tuberculosis- a comprehensive Clinical Reference.
+A) TEXTBOOKS: Editor of 19 textbooks including Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics: a) Manson's Tropical Diseases,21st and 22nd editions. b) Tuberculosis- a comprehensive Clinical Reference. c) Perspectives in Medicine-TUBERCULOSIS -edited with S.Kaffmann (Max Planck) and Eric Rubin (Harvard)

-5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member with Prof J.Yudkin, of IHMEC-Intl Health Medical Education Centre at UCL-SSMs in international health, intercalated BSC in International health at UCL
+5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member and pioneer of Global Health at UCL in 1996 with Prof J.Yudkin -starting with forming IHMEC-Intl Health Medical Education Centre at UCL-SSMs in international health, intercalated BSC in International health at UC which progressed to MSCs.

 |1981||MSc||Master of Science||University of London|